UM-ESALMA/Chest-Cancer-Classification-Using-CNN/README.md

    - Evaluate models on test data using metrics like accuracy, precision, recall, and F1 score.
    - Select the best-performing model.

-6. **Versioning with DVC**
-   - Version datasets and trained models using DVC.
-   - Push data to remote storage to ensure reproducibility.

----

-### AWS CI/CD Deployment Workflow

-1. **Build Docker Image**
-   - Create a `Dockerfile` to define the application environment.

-2. **Set Up AWS Infrastructure**
-   - Launch an EC2 instance for hosting the application.
-   - Set up S3 buckets for storing datasets and artifacts.
-   - Configure IAM roles and security groups.

-3. **Write GitHub Actions Workflow**
-   - Define CI/CD pipeline in `.github/workflows/deploy.yml`.
-   - Steps include:
-     - Building and testing the Docker image.
-     - Pushing the Docker image to a container registry (e.g., Amazon ECR or Docker Hub).
-     - Deploying the application to the EC2 instance.

-4. **Deployment Pipeline Steps**
-   - Trigger the pipeline on `push` or `pull_request`.
-   - Build and package the application.
-   - Deploy the updated version to AWS.

 ---

 ## Setup Instructions